 Testing environment

 All ball testing is performed on Brunswick AnviLane synthetic lanes.
 The lanes are double-stripped and then freshly oiled using a state-of-the-art Kegel lane machine.
-Four Kegel oil patterns are used for all bowling ball reviews:
+Four Kegel oil patterns are used in our bowling ball reviews:

 Please visit Kegel’s pattern library website for more information on these and other Kegel oil patterns.

 Each ball is thrown on at least three of the four oil patterns.
-The reason we don’t always test on all four patterns is because we will sometimes omit the testing on the pattern that a given ball was obviously not designed for.
-For example, we might skip testing a low performance urethane ball on our oily pattern, as it would obviously perform very poorly for all bowlers since this isn’t the type of condition a low performance urethane ball is best suited for.
+The reason we don’t always test on all four patterns is that we will sometimes omit the testing on the pattern that a given ball was obviously not designed for.
+For example, we might skip testing a low-performance urethane ball on our oily pattern, as it would obviously perform very poorly for all bowlers since this isn’t the type of condition a low-performance urethane ball is best suited for.

 We double-strip and then freshly oil for all testing.